 Outlook Customer Manager is a CRM add-in for Outlook.
 Rather than using an external CRM solution, small businesses can keep their communication and customer data centralized in one place.

 Outlook Customer Manager enables small businesses to organize customer notes, calls, emails, deals and deadlines within the Outlook interface.
 Users can also share consumer information with other team members.

-For example, GoDaddy offers three different Office 365 plans starting at less than $10 bucks per month per user.
+For example, GoDaddy offers three different Microsoft 365 plans starting at less than $10 bucks per month per user.

-Here are five of the main reasons your small business should consider using Office 365.
+Here are five of the main reasons your small business should consider using Microsoft 365.

 1. It’s controlled by Microsoft

 One of the main value propositions to Microsoft 365 is that all the applications are controlled by one entity — Microsoft, a staple in the technology space.
 They are constantly adding features and launching new applications for businesses.

 Moreover, because all the applications exist within the same suite, they interact incredibly well with each other.
 You don’t have to use additional tools or services like Zapier to connect your different applications.

 Also, unlike other business management startups, Microsoft will not suddenly disappear.
 If you build processes and workflows on Microsoft 365, you can rest assured that they will continue to be there as long as you need them.